beesober alcohol off switch coaching logo

 • And what should you expect along the way?

 These are all great questions.
 Exactly how long the alcohol benefits recovery timeline is, varies from person to person.
-But there are clear cut time-periods when you will experience changes – positive changes – within yourself.
+But there are clear cut periods when you will experience changes – positive changes – within yourself.

 From a clinical perspective, your body takes 1-2 weeks to completely detox from alcohol.
 During this time you may experience alcohol withdrawals, night sweats, nausea and a general feeling of physical exhaustion.